-There were no requests for a leave of absence on the agenda.
+There are no requests for a leave of absence of tonight's agenda.

 8 Questions on Notice

 Questions from the public must be submitted prior to the commencement of Council Meetings.

 All questions must be submitted through completion of the Public Question Time form, and be forwarded to the Chief Executive Officer at 111 Brown Street, Hamilton.
 All questions must be received by no later than 5pm on the Monday before the Council Meeting.